MocccciLee/runzhi-li-sample-works/supply-chain-finance- ML/README.md

 **What can run now**
 - In `05_ml-core.ipynb` I switched the data path to a **relative path**.
   If you open the notebook from `code/`, it will load:
+../data/processed/最终数据_供应链金融成功分析结果.xlsx
+---

+## 📊 Outputs
+Final figures are in `outputs/figures/` with English file names.

+---

+## Purpose
+Analyze whether and where SCF is likely to be effective by combining text-based SCF activity measures with firm-level indicators, and benchmark models (LogReg, Tree, RandomForest, SVM, Boosting, XGBoost).
+We favor **Random Forest** for its balance of performance, simplicity, and interpretability.

+---

+## Author
+Runzhi Li